tedrand/claimkraken-netlify-cms/src/pages/blog/2021-08-09-tracking-cafc-opinions-with-courtlistener-and-python-part-1.md

 conda install -c conda-forge python-dotenv
 ```

-**2.** In the directory where you will be putting this code, create a file called “.env” and set the add the following line to the file using a text editor:
+**2.** In the directory where you will be putting this code, create a file called “.env” and add the following line to the file using a text editor:

 ```
 CL_API_KEY=YOUR_API_KEY
 ```

 Be sure to replace **“YOUR_API_KEY”** with the API key you obtained in step 1 of this blog post.

 ## Step 3: Requesting Federal Circuit Opinions and Save them as a CSV File